claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 	- Just In Time: Permitting the smallest length of duration a identity can use permissions
 - **Password policy**: you can set expires date for user password in rder to rotate them
 - **Access Key**: you can have a maximum of 2 access key per account

+#### Groups
+- **Groups**:collections of users and have policies attached to them
+- Only IAM Policy can be assigned to group (no-role)
+- Groups cannot be nested
+- User can belong to multiple groups

+- User doesn't have to belong to a group

+#### MFA
+AWS Multi-Factor Authentication (MFA) enhances account security by requiring users to provide an additional verification factor beyond just their username and password.

+- Different types:
+	- Virtual MFA device
-- **Multi-factor-autentichation**: Virtual MFA device, Universal 2nd Factor (U2F) Security Key, Hardware MFA devices (MFA devices options in AWS, Hardware Key Fob MFA Device for AWS GovCloud (US)).
+	- Universal 2nd Factor (U2F) Security Key
+	- Hardware MFA devices (MFA devices options in AWS, Hardware Key Fob MFA Device for AWS GovCloud (US)).

+### Feature
 - **Temporary Security Credentials**: Generated dynamically, every time you use a roles a you a temporary security cred are created automatically
 - **IAM Identity federetion**: the means of linking a person to eletronic identity and attribute.
 When you connect using facebook or google you're using identity fed
-- **IAM AssumeRoleWithWebIdentity**: Returns a set of temporary security credentials for users who have been authenticated in a mobile or web application with web identity provider
 - **Cross Account Role:** You can grant users from different AWS account access to resources in your account through a Cross-Account Role.
 This allows you to not to have to create them a user account within your systems

 ### Policies
 - Policies are JSON documents that outline permissions for users, groups or roles
 - Two types